rixx/books.rixx.de/data/reviews/alan-bradley/speaking-from-among-the-bones/index.md

   rating: 3
 ---

-The Flavia de Luce books started blurring together a bit before this one, and even series-changing big reveals didn't change that fact.
+The Flavia de Luce books started blurring together before this one, and even series-changing big reveals didn't change that fact.
 Too much time spent demonstrating sassy storytelling – completely in line with the rest of the series, but increasingly less amusing.